liddellj/lawgr/README.md

 ## Usage
 ### Configuration
-Lawgr has the concept of logging _targets_.
-A target being a function which will be called when any of the logging functions are called.
-The default configuration includes a target called `local`, which renders messages in the local console.
+Lawgr has the concept of logging _targets_, a _target_ being a function which is be called when any of the logging functions are called.
+The default configuration includes a target called `local`, which renders messages to the local console.

-A remote target is also available for sending log messages to a remote endpoint.
+A remote target is also provided for sending log messages to a remote endpoint.
 To make use of it you can reconfigure the `targets` property as follows:

 ```javascript
 log.config.targets = [ log.defaults.targets.local, log.defaults.targets.remote ];